Stereotypes lead to dumb decisions.

 Stereotyping comes naturally for us as a species.
 We used our brains to outwit faster and stronger predators.
 Stereotyping allowed our ancestors to quickly assess whether something was a potential threat.
 It was a rudimentary version of probability for the sake of survival — and it worked rather well for that purpose.

-This makes stereotyping perfectly find if you’re trying to determine whether that stray dog is friendly or not.
+This makes stereotyping perfectly fine if you’re trying to determine whether that stray dog is friendly or not.
 But if you are running a business, it’s not a terribly smart way of making decisions.

 The Caliber of Your Team Determines the Caliber of Your Business

 It stands to reason that you need great people to build a great business.
 Your people are responsible for developing the product or service, marketing it, selling it, supporting it, and improving it.
-If you snatch up the best players in the game, chances are significantly better you’ll field a better team (unless you are the owner of the Dallas Cowboys).
+If you snatch up the best players in the game, chances are significantly better, and you’ll field a better team (unless you are the owner of the Dallas Cowboys).

 When it comes to recruiting the best people, it stands to reason that you are looking for the best people for a particular job.
 If you are assessing someone using broad stereotypes, or anything other than their individual capability to perform that specific role, you have a flawed decision making model.